Cornmarket was where grain used to be sold

 When Richard III was Duke of Gloucester and Warden of the Western Marches

-he lived in Penrith Castle but frequented Dockray Hall - hence his arms of two
+he lived in Penrith Castle but frequented Dockray Hall, hence his arms of two

-boars rampant appear above the main
+Boars Rampant appear above the main

 entrance.
 Above the other door there is the date